Gajos93/IT-Support-Google-Course/Course1_TechSupportFundamentals/Module2_Hardware/Terms.md

-# Course 1 – Module 2 Terms
+# 📚 Terminology – Module 2

 - **Binary system**: A base-2 numeral system using only 0s and 1s, the foundation of computer operations.
 - **Motherboard**: The main circuit board that connects all computer components.